GoogleChromeLabs/wp-origination/readme.txt

 == Screenshots ==

-1. Server-Timing headers are sent when sourcery is running.
+1. Server-Timing headers are sent when running.
 2. Determine where markup in the page comes from.
+3. Identifying everything that depends on jQuery.

 == Changelog ==